-5. Marshal Matt Dillon was difficult to cast
+5. Marshal Matt Dillon was challenging to cast

 The show really struggled to fill the iconic role, mostly because they really wanted John Wayne, who refused to leave his film career.
-Unfortunately, William Conrad who had voiced the role on the radio show didn't get the part because they felt he wasn't attractive enough (ouch).
-After 26 actors tested, Wayne recommended his friend James Arness who won the part.
+Unfortunately, William Conrad, who had voiced the character on the radio show, didn't get the part because they felt he wasn't attractive enough (ouch).
+After 26 actors tested, Wayne recommended his friend James Arness who won the role.
 He even introduced the series in the first episode.

 6. The radio series ran alongside the TV show